Enfey/Notes/Semester 1 Y3/Compilers/Lectures/Lecture 9 - Types & Type Checking.md

 The fundamental relationship between a program term and its classification is via the **typing judgement** $e : τ$.
 This is a two-place infix relation defined by **Type Rules** which formally assert the validity of judgements based on premises.

 The judgment is necessarily extended to include a **Context**, resulting in the structure:$$Γ⊢e:τ$$ The context in our case is the static typing environment, typically an ordered list of distinct variables and their corresponding types, such that the variables are known during the typing judgement.
+In practice, context is realised as the variables that are currently in scope together with the types the type checker knows for them.

 The validity of a judgement is established through **type rules**, which fit within the framework of formal proof systems.